Skip to Content

 The prize is funded by the Insurance Council of NZ, and is part of the council's wish to enhance the public's financial literacy and capability, particularly with regard to managing risk and protecting assets.

-The prize will be judged by the course's business journalism lecturer.
+The prize is judged by the course's business journalism lecturer.

 This $200 award goes to the student who produces the best news story about New Zealand agriculture that bridges the interest of both the general audience and the rural community.
 The award is judged by a panel organised by Peter Burke.